philrz/super/docs/language/operators/aggregate.md

 to the [`where` operator](where.md).)

 The output field names for each aggregate and each key are optional.
-If omitted, a field name is inferred from each right-hand side, e.g, the output field for the [`count` aggregate function](../aggregates/count.md) is simply `count`.
+If omitted, a field name is inferred from each right-hand side, e.g., the output field for the [`count` aggregate function](../aggregates/count.md) is simply `count`.

 A key may be either an expression or a field.
 If the key field is omitted,